phaistos-networks/TANK/README.md

 - Simple design (Simple is Beautiful; [Convenience is Key](https://medium.com/@markpapadakis/convenience-is-key-2aad97d531cd#.47eyjv6xt))

 You should probably use Kafka (the Confluent folk are particularly great ), or Google Pub/Sub, or any other open source broker/queue instead of Tank - they are all perfectly fine, some more than other.
 Tank's goal is highest performance and simplicity.
-If you need very high performance, operation simplicity and no reliance on other services (when running Tank in standalonemode), consider Tank.
+If you need very high performance, operation simplicity and no reliance on other services (when running Tank in stand-alone mode), consider Tank.

 Please see the [wiki](https://github.com/phaistos-networks/TANK/wiki) for more information.